wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.17 =
+*  Add: class to calendar properties so one can style the ics files properties as well as the events.
+Use class cal0, cal1, cal2 etc
+*  Add: cope with google labs experimental calendar attachements having encoded urls (RFC 5545 does not)
+*  Change:  if no event attachment title (eg: from ics file, not internal event, then use 'Event attachment as link text, not link url - too ugly)
+*  Change: minor css tweaks to the html5 html option

 = Version 4.16 =
 *  Fix: re VFREEBUST - Changes to the freebusy text were not saving, kept reverting to blank or the red cross.
 It will now update.
 If blanked out then the text found in the ics file will be used 'Busy' and translated if translation text is available.
 *  Fix: a situation that most of you will never ever use - the pretty printing of the WKST ina recurrence rule (eg in the testing list type 10)